mchesler613/django_adventures/mail-formsview-captcha.md

 + We need to determine how to pass some of the cleaned data to the `thanks.html` template to form a personalized message.
 By formatting the `thanks` URL pattern to take arguments, we can retrieve these arguments in our `TemplateView` and store them in a context dictionary.
 + We need to decide where to place the logic of sending email.
 Should it be the responsibility of the Django view or the Django form?
 Since the form is knowledgable about its fields and values, it is only natural that the form be the one to format and send email messages through Django's `send_mail()` function.

 Another challenge we have is saving sensitive information like passwords to be utilized by the `send_mail()` API.
 One solution is to utilize environment variables, but there are other alternatives as well that we can explore sometime in the future.
 However, the easiest part of this development is deploying Simple Captcha, true to its name!
-I recommend it!
 I hope you have found this lengthy tutorial useful enough to continue to Django!